Oksana Akinshina

 Oksana Sergeevna Akinshina (Оксана Сергеевна Акиньшина; born 19 April 1987) is a Russian actress.
 She is known for her roles in the films Sisters (2001), Lilya 4-ever (2002), The Bourne Supremacy (2004), Hipsters (2008) and Sputnik (2020).

 Early life

-Akinshina was born on 19 April 1987 in what was then Leningrad in Russia, then part of the Soviet Union.
+Akinshina was born on 19 April 1987 in Saint-Petersburg, Russia.
+(Previously known in the USSR, Leningrad.)
 Her father is a car mechanic, and her mother is an accountant.
 She has a younger sister.
 At the time she landed the role in Lilya 4-ever (2002), Akinshina only spoke Russian and communicated with director Lukas Moodysson with the help of Alexandra Dahlström as her interpreter.

 Career

 Starting acting at age 12, Akinshina was discovered by Sergei Bodrov Jr. and made her screen debut in the Russian crime film Sisters (2001), Bodrov's directorial debut.

 Her second film, Lilya 4-Ever (2002), earned her a 2002 European Film Award nomination for Best Actress.
 She lost, however, to the eight actresses of the film 8 Women (2002).
 For her role in Lilya 4-Ever, she also received the award for Best Actress in Leading Role from the Guldbagge Awards.

 Since then, Akinshina has acted in the films Het Zuiden—directed by Martin Koolhoven—and The Bourne Supremacy (2004)—directed by Paul Greengrass.